What is drowsiness?

 Drowsiness and fatigue are often used interchangeably, however it is ‘drowsiness’ that is the dangerous state between alert wakefulness and sleep.

 Feeling fatigued could be likened to feeling tired, exhausted or low in energy, but often does not result in sleep.
 Think how you would feel after an intense gym session.

 People who are drowsy, however, are in that stage right before sleep.
 Regardless of whether you are curled up on the couch or on a long drive, if you are drowsy, you are at risk of falling asleep.
 And you can’t fight sleep.

-We have all seen the road toll stats and we understand the consequences of pushing ourselves to the limit, but in a world of increased push for productivity and decreased sleep, how do we manage to stay safe whilst operating dangerous machinery?
-Learn more about each stage of Optalert’s system to find out how to tackle this dangerous problem.
+We have all seen the road toll stats and we understand the consequences of pushing ourselves to the limit, but in a world of increased push for productivity and decreased sleep, it is imperative that worksites include an early warning drowsiness detection system to protect their workers, vehicles and machinery.

 What is blepharometry?

 In 2018 Dr Murray Johns, introduced the term blepharometry, which refers to the unique study of eyelid movements.
 Utilising infrared reflectance, electro-oculography or video blepharometry, eyelid movements can be objectively quantified.
 Optalert’s technology uses blepharometry and patented algorithms to accurately quantify drowsiness or wakefulness, against the validated Johns Drowsiness Scale (JDS TM).